Yinon-BD/ExtensionRisk/readme.md

 ## 📘 Overview

 This project is a Chrome extension that analyzes other Chrome extensions for potential security risks.
-Users can input the ID of a Chrome extension, download the `.crx` file directly, extract metadata, and use the OpenAI API to provide a threat score and risk analysis.
+Users can input the ID of a Chrome extension, after which the extension automatically downloads the `.crx` file, extracts metadata, and uses the OpenAI API to provide a threat score and risk analysis.

 ---

 ## ✨ Features

 - Input Chrome Extension ID
-- Create a direct link to the Chrome Web Store page of the extension
 - Download the `.crx` file directly from the popup interface
 - Extract and parse `manifest.json` and additional metadata:
-  - `name`, `version`, `description`, `permissions`, `rating`, and number of users
+  - `name`, `version`, `description`, `permissions`, `rating`, and `number of users`
 - Use OpenAI API for:
   - Risk score generation
   - Natural language explanation of risks